Recycling at Rice: Then and Now

 Another group of students in CEVE 307: Energy and Environment worked on expanding recycling in the Rice Athletic Facilities.
 Following in the steps of the previous project, these students observed and audited three athletic facilities to create recommendations for implementing 82 new recycling bins amongst these facilities.
 After being implemented in May 2016, the students expect that 13,749 pounds of recycling material will be diverted from landfills every year.

 Rice has also participated in Recyclemania, a waste reduction and recycling contest amongst universities across the nation.
 Over the course of 10 weeks, schools report their recycling and waste statistics.
 Recycling winners are based on the school that collects the largest amount of recyclables per capita and overall as well the rate of recycling at each school.
 In 2006, Rice University was the first school in Texas to join the contest.

-In recent years, Rice’s recycling rate has been around 25%.
+In recent years, Rice’s recycling rate has been around 25 percent.
 This means, that one in every four pounds of trash on campus is recycled.
-In fall 2016, Rice set a goal a 40% recycling rate by the year 2020 following research on diversion rates conducted by sustainability interns Ethan Hasiuk and Ben Johnson.
+In fall 2016, Rice set a goal a 40 percent recycling rate by the year 2020 following research on diversion rates conducted by sustainability interns Ethan Hasiuk and Ben Johnson.